giji676/drawing-machine-ui/README.md

 After the Wave or Linkern function is used, the output is used by toSteps.py to turn the coordinate values into steps of the stepper motors on the plotter machine.
-The steps are almost liek GCODE.
+The steps are almost like GCODE.

 The program also lets the user configure the dimensions and settings of the machine.